ebenz99/DesmosToCSS/README.md

 ## Process

+The extension is live in the chrome web store [here](https://chrome.google.com/webstore/detail/desmostocss/pnopgfmgkgpldjgkehholjfmepeiemnn/).
 Once you've installed the extension, here's how to use it!

 ### Step 1: Find your path